Offered by the Department of Mathematics and Computer Information Science

 - have an appropriate set of professional skills to ensure a productive career.

-- Common Mathematics Content Knowledge: Students will gain an understanding and awareness of the key concepts found in the standard subject areas of calculus, logic, set theory, linear algebra, probability and statistics, and the history of mathematics.
+- Content Knowledge: Students will gain an understanding and awareness of the key concepts found in a variety of standard subject areas, and in the pedagogy of those subjects.
+The particular areas will include most of the following depending on the concentration and student: calculus, logic, set theory, linear algebra, probability and statistics, differential equations, geometry, abstract algebra, real analysis, numerical analysis, operations research, and the history of mathematics.

 - Proof and Justification: Students will develop the skills necessary to formulate and understand proofs and to provide justification.